Roman Neumayer: German and IIHF halls of fame

 In 1988, Neumayer and Horst Eckert co-founded the German Ice Hockey Museum and German Ice Hockey Hall of Fame.
-The exhibits toured German cities inclulding Garmisch-Partenkirchen, Mannheim, and Landshut until 1993; and were displayed during the 1993 Men's Ice Hockey World Championships in Munich.
+The exhibits toured German cities including Garmisch-Partenkirchen, Mannheim, and Landshut until 1993; and were displayed during the 1993 Men's Ice Hockey World Championships in Munich.
 The exhibits were stored in Füssen until 1999, when Neumayer suggested a permanent museum in Augsburg.
 The IIHF since declared it was one of the four best ice hockey museums in Europe.

 In 1990, Neumayer helped negotiate a deal with representatives from Kingston, Ontario, to display IIHF memorabilia at the International Hockey Hall of Fame, and sought to make North American people aware of the history of ice hockey in Europe.
 He considered Kingston an ideal location for the proposed IIHF Hall of Fame, since like the city focused on amateur hockey similar to Europe rather than professional hockey.
 In 1993, he delivered more than 4,000 items to the International Hockey Hall of Fame in Kingston.